ShendoXT/memcarduino/README.md

 # Python interface:
 The python script is designed to raw copy the Memory Card data to PC and vice versa.
 **Note:** As ususal, use at your own risk, it might not work out of the box.

+# Python Interface for Python3:
+If you want to use Python 3, please use memarduino_py3.py The new script memarduino_py3.py is a simple modification of memarduino.py for Python3.
+**Note:** As usual, use at your own risk, it might not work out of the box.

 ## Usage
     memcarduino.py -p,--port <serial port> , -r,--read <output file> OR -w,--write <input file> OR -f,--format , [-c,--capacity <capacity>] , [-b,--bitrate <bitrate:bps>]